Trucky/sii-decrypt-ts/README.md

 ## Credits

-This TypeScript library is based on reverse engineering of the SII file format used by SCS Software games.
+This TypeScript library is inspired by the excellent work done on [SII_Decrypt](https://github.com/TheLazyTomcat/SII_Decrypt) by TheLazyTomcat and [SII-DecryptSharp](https://gitlab.com/jammerxd/sii-decryptsharp) by jammerxd.
+These original projects provided invaluable insights into the SII file format structure and decryption methods used by SCS Software games.

+Special thanks to both TheLazyTomcat and jammerxd for their thorough reverse engineering work that made this TypeScript port possible.